These tips can help your business get on the right track for a successful recovery.

 1. Contact Quality Employees Early

-3. Review Minimum Wage and Overtime Laws
+3. Review Hiring, Disability and Leave of Absence Laws

-4. Renew Your Workers' Compensation Insurance
+4. Update Your Workers' Compensation Insurance

-5. Train Your Employees
+5. Train and Monitor Your Employees

 This does not involve the offer or sale of insurance products.
 All insurance products will be offered and sold only through Automatic Data Processing Insurance Agency, Inc., its licensed agents or its licensed insurance partners, One ADP Blvd.
 Roseland, NJ 07068.